woocommerce/woocommerce/readme.txt

 * Feature - Added 'top freebies' to product report.
 * Feature - Added numeric sort for attributes.
 * Feature - Added support for some Jetpack features: Omnisearch, Publicize and Markdown editor.
+* Feature - UI for adding Webhooks.
+* Feature - Show Gross and Net totals in reports.
 * Refactor - Removed deprecated methods from WC_Frontend_Scripts and rewrote script registration and localization to run once.
 * Refactor - Routing all email functionality through one send() method.
 * Refactor - Replaced existing email css inliner with Emogrifier.